kura-labs-org/DEPLOY_08_CICD/README.md

 ### Containerizing our Applications

 I decided that best course of action would be to containerize the frontend of the application and backend of the application separately.
 Then in the production environment you use docker network to allow the two applications to communicate with one another.
+I also added an environment variable in order to allow for a user to quickly change the DB URI incase it changes thus allowing a user to not have to touch the code.

 ### Pipeline